 However, what is lost is replaced with an additional liquid element which is generally useful in constipation.
 Being liquid, prune juice passes more quickly through your digestive system (carrying its beneficial agents with it) and a prompt, pronounced effect can be had on the bowels.

-Prune juice can be useful for the quick relief of constipation whereas adding some whole prunes to your daily diet, with plenty of water, can be an easy step to help keep your bowels moving more regularly day-to-day.
+Therefore, prune juice may be helpful for some more instant relief when it comes to constipation, then adding some whole prunes to your daily diet alongside plenty of water, may be a positive step for helping to keep your bowels moving more regularly, day-to-day.

 Are there any other options for constipation?